 - Advised Porsche Aktiengesellschaft on the development of a joint venture project to produce green hydrogen together with Siemens and AME.

-Cubillos Evans Abogados
+Cubillos Soza Abogados

 Cubillos Evans Abogados has longstanding expertise in project-related regulatory and energy issues; and the practice is well known for big-ticket wind, solar and hydro projects, and power acquisitions and sales.
 On the regulatory side, the team assists with generation, transmission and supply matters, as well as related community issues.
 In addition to its successful private practice, the firm is active on the public policy front through its participation in the Association for Renewable Energies (Acera), the Association for Small-Medium Hydroelectric Generators (Apemec) and the Chilean Association of Energy Law (Aderen).
 The practice is co-led by Eugenio Evans (projects, regulatory matters and litigation); José Miguel Hernández, who advises along the entire power value chain; and renewables expert Cristóbal Illanes, a partner since July 2019.
 The senior associates to note are regulatory specialists Rafael Fernández and Gustavo Benítez, and investment project expert Diego Valenzuela.
 Since publication the firm has split into two new firms: Grupo Evans and Cubillos Soza Abogados; all the above are now members of Grupo Evans, with the exception of Valenzuela who is now a counsel at BACS Abogados.

 José Miguel Hernández; Eugenio Evans; Cristóbal Illanes